Your website is running, your holiday sales are amazing, you’re ready to start reaching out to customers… but they’re nowhere to be found!

 Embedding links in any of the above content areas (blog, parts descriptions, About Us page) will help increase your Google SEO rank.

-Donating to charity is another wonderful way to earn yourself some links and mentions on other websites.
-Not only will it improve your reputation among customers, but often charities list benefactors on their website.
+- Donating to charity — Not only will it improve your reputation among customers, but often charities list benefactors on their website.

 Keep an eye out for webpages that mention your business with a tool like Google Alerts, so you can link back and make the connection stronger.